 The Michigan Solidarity Bail Fund is a project developed in the aftermath of the mobilization against white supremacists in Lansing in March 2018, when people from around the country generously donated to support those who had been arrested in defense of their communities.
 MSBF has been working over the last year to develop capacity, has some funds already available, and has now set up a mechanism for donations.
 We stand with those who put their bodies on the line against the terror of a white supremacist police state, and we intend to support as many people as we can who are targeted by the police in the coming days.
 Our aim is to assist people statewide, with a focus on areas with unmet needs—recognizing, for instance, that the Detroit Justice Center’s Bail Project is attending to cases in Detroit, and that others may continue to set up fundraisers for specific situations.
-We encourage anyone with information on a need for support with pretrial detention to contact us at: michigansolidaritybailfund [at] gmail [dot] com
+We encourage anyone with information on a need for support with pretrial detention to contact us at: michigansolidaritybailfund [at] protonmail [dot] com

 The Michigan Solidarity Bail Fund (MSBF) is a “revolving fund” that is intended to support people who have been arrested and charged with crimes in Michigan.
 Bail money is returned once a case is concluded as long as the person charged appears at their court dates, which means that ideally the same money can be reused later on to bail someone else out.